Emiton/github-teamwork-toolkit/README.md

 # GitHub Teamwork Toolkit

 This repo will provide programmers with some basic knowledge necessary when making contributions to projects.
-It is meant to referenced in tandem with the live presentation of "GitHub Teamwork Toolkit".
+It is meant to be referenced in tandem with the live presentation of "GitHub Teamwork Toolkit".

 ### Contents
 1. [Fork and Pull Workflow](#fork-and-pull-workflow)